Niall-5P/Reddit-Like-Website/README.md

    - Mentors & Peers for reviews and advice
    - Friends & Family for UI/UX testing and feedback
    - Student Support code institute.

+## Bug
+   - When attempting to delete a testimonial, a NameError is raised because message is undefined in testimonials/views.py.
+This issue occurs due to the incorrect use of message.success instead of messages.success in the testimonial_delete view.

+   **Unresolved bug**
+   - Some articles from 'I think therefore I blog' appeared on my site when I ran some migrations I believe.
+I just had to delete them.